sxxkxm/sxxkxm.github.io/_posts/2023-05-19-algorithms_analysis.md

 Asymptotic notation are formal notational methods for stating the upper and lower bounds of a function.
 They are the notations used when describing resource needs.
 These are: O()
 (Pronounced, Big-O, Little-O, Omega and Theta respectively).
 The f(n) inside each of these notations is a description of a curve like we saw in the previous section.
 They describe the shape of a line.

+# Worst case, Best Case, Average Case

+The asymptotic notation system for bounds is often confused with the idea of worst case, best case and average case.
+They are actually very different things.
+Big-O does not describe a worst case, Omega does not describe a best case.
+Big-O describes an upper bound on each of these cases.
+Similarly Omega describes a lower bound on each of these cases.
+We should not mix up this idea.

+In practice, most of the time we deal with either worst case or average case.
+We rarely ever consider best case.
+Each case can still have an upper bound(big-O) or lower bound (Omega).